 The oldest surviving Anglo-Saxon church is believed to be St Peter-on-the-Wall, at Bradwell-on-Sea, Essex.
 This church is said to have been built by the Saxon Bishop Cedd, around AD 654.

 It sits astride the wall of a Roman fort and incorporates ‘recycled’ Roman building materials.
 It originally had a curved apse and two small rooms (porticuses) as well as the main part of the church or nave, to which a tower was later added.
 Only the nave has survived; this was because it was used as a barn until 1920.

 All Saints Church, Brixworth, Northamptonshire

-All Saints is thought to be the largest surviving Anglo-Saxon Church and dates to the 680s AD.
+All Saints is thought to be the largest surviving Anglo-Saxon Church and dates to around AD 680.
 The ‘nave’, or main part of the church features a sequence of round headed Anglo-Saxon arches that appear to re-use Roman brick.
 There are small windows typical for the Saxon period.
 There is also a rare crypt and the lower portion of a tower.
 The crypt may once have housed sacred relics such as the bones of a saint.
 The surviving church is much bigger than would be needed for a Saxon parish church, but originally it was even larger: there are traces of side chapels to the nave that would have made the complex wider than its current length.

 One theory behind its size is that it was used for church councils.
 Documentary evidence tells us that a number of these councils took place at a place then named ‘Clofeshoe’.
 Some historians suggest that Brixworth is this mysterious location, though there are other candidates.